vkdimitrov/VhostsEditor/README.md

       - Edit existing record in windows hosts file

   Delete
-      - Delete vhost from apache conf and windows hosts file
+      - Delete vhost from Apache conf and windows hosts file

   ResetApache
-      - Use it to reload apache configuration
+      - Use it to reload Apache configuration

 3. TODO
       - Options form